edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 I had a view of frat houses and a big lake from my balcony.
 It was a great time to smoke and the cigarettes are cheap in America.

-I had no internet so I would download podcasts while I was doing laundry in the basement.
+I had no internet so I would download podcasts in the lobby after doing laundry in the basement.
-The elevator always gave the impression that it was about to malfunction.
+The elevator back to the 11th floor always gave the impression that it was about to malfunction.

 Madison has boiling summers and icy Winters.
 When Winter hit it was a kind of cold I had never experienced.